 I like to just eat this straight out of the mixing bowl because I’m too lazy to wash another plate, but if you are serving it to guests or just want to be fancy, garnish with some sesame seeds.
 You can even drizzle a wee bit of toasted sesame oil too if you want, to excite the sense of smell and make your cucumbers look shiny :p

-Try it and then tell me how good it is 😉
+Try this awesome Chinese/Asian cucumber salad and then tell me how good it is 😉

 Vegan + Gluten Free + Low Carb + No Onion No Garlic